 If so, we would be delighted to hear from you.

-The school reserves the right to appoint before the closing date.
-Interested parties are urged to apply immediately.
+The Trust reserves the right to interview and appoint before the closing date

 Maiden Erlegh Trust is an Ethical Leadership Pathfinder organisation and we are committed to safeguarding, equality and promoting the welfare of children and young people.
 We are also committed to having the highest expectations of pupil/students and staff, and supporting everyone to reach their full potential.
 All employees of the school and Trust are expected to share these commitments.
 All posts require satisfactory employment checks and references and a satisfactory enhanced Disclosure and Barring Service check.
 All Leadership roles will require a Section 128 check.